FriesW/PushToProd/assembly/guide.md

 > The extra loops of wire in the photo are to even out the wirelengths coming from the Teensy.
 > They have no functional purpose.

-Finally, plug in the Teensy, and check that all the LEDs still light up!
+Finally, plug in the Teensy and check that all the LEDs still light up!

 ### Treat and place small acrylic backing pieces

-You'll need the two small acrylic pieces and the sandpaper.
+You'll need the two small acrylic pieces and sandpaper.
 The goal of this step is to make the acrylic appear frosted.

 Acrylic comes with a protective plastic coating on each side.
 Peel the coating off of both sides and then begin sanding.
 I recommend sanding in a figure eight pattern, to prevent uniform scratches.
 For me each piece needed 200 cycles, with a washing in the middle.
 Your milage may vary.

-Once the pieces are frosted to your likening, cleaned, dry, and free of dust, we'll mount them.
+Once the pieces are frosted to your liking, cleaned, dry, and free of dust, we'll mount them.
 The pieces go behind the lettering in the faceplate piece, with the cutout corners of the acrylic pieces directed towards the bolt holes.
 Place the acrylic pieces on the back side of the faceplate, frosted side down, smooth side up.
 Then place a bead of hot glue around the perimiter.

-Placing the smooth side up has a big advantage: unless you are a hot glue ninga, you will drag a string of hot glue across the top of the acrylic at some point.
+Placing the smooth side up has a big advantage: unless you are a hot glue ninja, you will drag a string of hot glue across the top of the acrylic at some point.
 It is much easier to remove from the smooth surface (by rubbing it) then to remove it from the scratched surface.